-There is wheel chair facility and Ramp facility for the differently abled student.
-Some of Specialized vermin-composting unit, Inverter facility, Xerox facility are available.
+There is wheel chair facility and Ramp facility for disabled student.
+Some of Specialized vermincomposting unit, Inverter facility, Xerox facility are available.
 Lighting free campus for this purpose we are using specific lighting obsession equipment.
 Complaint box exam related problem.
 Suggestion box for examination.